Global-Health-Labs/DROP/docs/Web App/RADA User Experience.md

 - Number of technical replicates
 - Option to make an experiment preset that will appear in the "New Experiment" drop down.

-Both Deck Layout and Assay Plate configuration are drop down menus that pull from configurations built by the RADA admins.
-More information on what that entails can be found under "Admin Capabilities".
+Both the Deck Layout and Assay Plate Configuration dropdown menus are populated with predefined setups created by RADA administrators.
+These configurations help standardize experiment setup and ensure compatibility with automated workflows.

+Deck Layout refers to the layout of plates and tubes on the Hamilton deck.
+The deck layout must be consistent between the web application, the Hamilton Layout file, and the physical location of items on the Hamilton STAR.

-Assay plate configuration refers to the assay holder (cassette, strip, etc) corresponding to the experiment being run.
+Assay Plate Configuration refers to the assay holder (cassette, strip, etc) corresponding to the experiment being run.

 Once the Deck Layout or Assay Plate Configuration have been selected, a preview of the selected configuration will be visible when hovering over the preview icon.